jmazouri/SharpPad/SharpPad.VSCode/README.md

 If you'd like to use SharpPad as an output window for your program without running it through VSCode, use the `Show SharpPad` command from the Command Palette.

 ## Release Notes

+### 1.0.6 (Prerelease)

+- Initial implementation of raw HTML support on server (thanks @EdonGashi !)
+- Added more base themes
+    - Monokai and Solarized Light
+    - Extracted some base theme variables into a separate file for convenience
+- Added new option for zoom level - `sharppad.zoomLevel`
+    - Can set to any value, in percentage format
+    - Independent + stacks with VSCode zoom level
+    - Useful for presentations and demos

 ### 1.0.5